Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Neutrino scattering

 Due to the large uncertainty on the coarse MiniBooNE measurement, the data do not provide significant preferences among the different approaches.
 Despite this, several remarks can be made regarding the results.
 First, the endpoint for $T_\mu$ is an important parameter in the data, and different given endpoints provide a different shape.
+This is because the location of the endpoint is not held fixed in the analysis, it is allowed to vary in the fit between 95-115~MeV, and the shape of the extracted spectrum is then dependent on this endpoint.
 The high $T_\mu$ limit for QE scattering is determined by the minimal energy needed to eject a nucleon from the nucleus, which is not necessarily equal to the average binding energy of the nucleus as it is in e.g.~a RFG approach.
 We see that the Nuance and NuWro results are similar to the RFG prediction with a binding energy of approximately $35~\mathrm{MeV}$.
 The GENIE result shown is similar in shape, but with a lower threshold of around $25~\mathrm{MeV}$, and with a sharp fall-off around this threshold.
 The other models have a lower threshold, and are rather similar in shape.
 The data tends to prefer models with a larger threshold; in reality, however, the CC cross section could extend down to nearly zero energy transfer when discrete excitations of the nucleus are taken into account.

 The Martini and Singh models are similar in shape, with the main difference between them that the Martini model provides more strength in the low-$T_\mu$ tail, while the Singh model places this strength in the high-$T_{\mu}$ region.
 Note, however, that the latter predicts a significantly smaller total cross section than the other models because of a strong quenching due to RPA corrections~\cite{SinghKDAR}.
 The CRPA and RMF models place even more strength in the high $T_\mu$ peak compared to the tail due to single particle resonances that arise in the mean field.
 These effects are more apparent for the CRPA results, which include collective strength induced by long-range effects explicitly.